-What are some of the common questions regarding child custody in North County divorce cases?
+What are some of the common questions regarding child custody in Carlsbad divorce cases?
 Here are a few of the questions we often receive:

 Can the child pick the parent they wish to live with?
 Many people are under the false impression that a child can choose one parent over the other once they reach the age of 12 to 14.
 This is simply incorrect.
 The judge in your case is the only person with the authority to make the final decision in these matters.
 The judge will absolutely take the input of the child into consideration, even if they are younger than 12.